-Uphold a strong commitment to Pell Grant funding that is sufficient to maintain the current appropriated maximum and preserve current eligibility criteria.
-Support major federal student aid programs, including Supplemental Educational Opportunity grants and Federal Work-Study, which enhance community college student enrollment.
+- Support major federal student aid programs, including Supplemental Educational Opportunity Grants (SEOG) and Federal Work-Study, which enhance community college student enrollment.

-Increase funding for vital institutional programs, including the Strengthening Institutions (Title III-A of the Higher Education Act) program, Hispanic-serving institutions, TRIO, GEAR UP, predominantly Black institutions, historically Black colleges and universities, and others that enable community colleges to serve diverse and disadvantaged populations.
+- Increase funding for vital institutional programs, including the Strengthening Institutions (Title III-A of the HEA) program, Hispanic Serving Institutions, Tribally Controlled Colleges, TRIO, GEAR UP, Predominantly Black Institutions, Historically Black Colleges and Universities, Asian American and Native American Pacific Islander Serving Institutions, and others that enable community colleges to serve diverse and disadvantaged populations.

 Higher Education Act Reauthorization